Early texts of Shakespeare's works: Folios

 The Third Folio was issued in 1663, published by Philip Chetwinde; Chetwinde had married Robert Allot's widow and so obtained the rights to the book.
-To the second impression of the Third Folio (1664) he added seven plays, namely Pericles, Prince of Tyre; Locrine; The London Prodigal; The Puritan; Sir John Oldcastle; Thomas Lord Cromwell; and A Yorkshire Tragedy.
-(See: Shakespeare Apocrypha.)
+To the second impression of the Third Folio (1664) he added seven plays, namely Pericles, Prince of Tyre, Locrine, The London Prodigal, The Puritan, Sir John Oldcastle, Thomas Lord Cromwell, and A Yorkshire Tragedy (see Shakespeare apocrypha).
 All seven of these additional plays had been published as quartos while Shakespeare was alive, but only Pericles was eventually widely accepted into the Shakespearean canon.

 The quartos of Pericles (1609 and 1611), The London Prodigal (1605) and A Yorkshire Tragedy (1608) were all attributed to William Shakespeare on their front pages.
 The quartos of Locrine (1595), The Puritan (1607) and Thomas Lord Cromwell (1602 and 1613) were attributed to W. S. on their title pages, but Shakespeare was not the only playwright with those initials; Wentworth Smith has been put forward as another possible author of these works.
-Sir John Oldcastle was printed in 1619, three years after Shakespeare's death, as part of the False Folio.
-It was attributed to Shakespeare on its title page which also bore a false date of 1600.
+Three years after Shakespeare's death, Sir John Oldcastle was printed alongside A Yorkshire Tragedy as part of the False Folio of 1619, the former being attributed to Shakespeare on its title page, bearing a false date of 1600.

-The Third Folio is relatively rare, compared to the Second and Fourth, probably because unsold copies were destroyed in the Great Fire of London in 1666.
+This Folio is relatively rare, compared to the Second and Fourth, probably because unsold copies were destroyed in the Great Fire of London in 1666.
 One surviving copy was purchased by the Irish High Court judge and antiquarian William O'Brien in the 1880s.
 It was put up for auction by Sotheby's in 2017.

 The Fourth Folio appeared in 1685, published by R. Bentley, E. Brewster, R. Chiswell, and H. Herringman.
 It contains the same 43 plays as the Third Folio.
 Brewster, Chiswell, and Herringman were members of the six-man syndicate that published the third Ben Jonson folio in 1692; Herringman was one of three stationers who issued the second Beaumont and Fletcher folio in 1679.

 The Fourth Folio in turn served as the base for the series of eighteenth-century editions of Shakespeare's plays.
-Nicholas Rowe used the Fourth Folio text as the foundation of his 1709 edition, and subsequent editors — Pope, Theobald, etc. — both adapted and reacted to Rowe's text in their own editions.
-(See: Shakespeare's editors.)
+Nicholas Rowe used the Fourth Folio text as the foundation of his 1709 edition, and subsequent editors — Pope, Theobald, etc. — both adapted and reacted to Rowe's text in their own editions; see Shakespeare's editors.

 The Two Noble Kinsmen did not appear in any Folio edition.
 It was not printed until 1634, although there is evidence of its being performed much earlier.
 The title page said "written by the memorable worthies of their time: Mr. John Fletcher and Mr. William Shakspeare [sic], Gent."
-It was not included in most editions of Shakespeare (e.g., the Cambridge/Globe editions of Wright and Clark, ca. 1863) until the latter half of the 19th century (it appears, e.g., in Dyce's collected Works of Shakespeare in 1876) but it was not generally accepted into the Shakespeare canon until well into the 20th century, when, for example, it was included in the Riverside edition of 1974.
+It was omitted from most editions of Shakespeare until the latter half of the 19th century.
+Thus, it was still absent from the 1863 Cambridge/Globe editions of Wright and Clark, but present in Dyce's 1876 collected Works of Shakespeare, being generally rejected from the Shakespeare canon until the late 20th century, when it was included, for instance, in the Riverside edition of 1974.